the Copilot assistants, Microsoft’s new gold mine

 To meet this need, the semiconductor industry, starting with Nvidia, is developing specialized chips.
 Not only are the power of these new processors able to run the latest AI models, but the older models are also becoming faster to run, and therefore cheaper to use. ” If processors progress faster than features, then the question of cost will not arise. », sweeps Thomas Dohmke.
 And to add: the architectures of long-released models continue to be optimized, making them cheaper to run.
 In concrete terms, the latest version of GitHub’s Copilot uses different AI models depending on its tasks: for those where precision prevails, it uses the most recent versions of GPT, and for those where execution speed is essential, it will use older versions.

-What about the consequences on employment?
+What regarding the consequences on employment?

-Problem: if Microsoft insists on the place of humans at the helm of AI and its Copilot assistants, it remains at the same time very discreet about the potential harmful effects of these new tools on the labor market.
+Problem: if Microsoft insists on the place of humans at the helm of AI and its Copilot assistants, it remains at the same time very discreet regarding the potential harmful effects of these new tools on the labor market.
 However, a big question already appears in the background: what are companies going to do with all the promised productivity gains?
 Among the many possible consequences of increased worker efficiency is of course the specter of job closures.
 And the example of GitHub did not make it possible to rule out this threat, since its Copilot is aimed at trades under pressure, including that of developer.

 But the suspense around this question should not last very long, because the revolution is well and truly underway. ” Before, our potential customers did not feel any urgency to adopt generative artificial intelligence, even if they agreed that it had a future.
 They didn’t want to be the first.
 ChatGPT brought that sense of urgency concludes Thomas Dohmke.